Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-It is clear from the preceding discussion, that we must modify the gravitational theory on the quantum level, and by this we do not mean adding more symmetries, but change completely the underlying dynamical principles governing quantum gravitational field.
-We desire the following modifications, but first we stipulate conditions that we want to preserve, when putting modifications to gravitational theory on the quantum level.
-First, we want to use and accept standard rules of Quantum Mechanics (QM) and in consequence we will modify gravity part, keeping untouched the quantum mechanical part.
-Following these rules we want to cast the quantum theory of the gravitational field in a framework of very successful (so far) QFT.
-To quantize a classical system with gauge (here diffeomorphism) symmetries we will use standard covariant rules of quantization of gauge theories.
-We can use, for example, path integral approach to quantize the theory and to obtain generating functionals for Green functions.
-For dealing with gauge symmetries we will use standard Faddeev-Popov trick of quantization of gauge symmetries.
-In this way we hope to get standard version of QFT of gravitational interactions.
-As marked above we will use covariant treatment, which manifestly preserves Lorentz symmetries and moreover, is background-independent - this is why we will use a formalism of background field theory.
-Additionally, we want to exploit the power of perturbative framework of QFT's.
+It is clear from the preceding discussion that we must modify the gravitational theory on the quantum level, and by this we do not mean adding more symmetries, but change completely the underlying dynamical principles governing quantum gravitational field.
+Below, we stipulate conditions that we want to preserve, when putting modifications to gravitational theory on the quantum level.
+First, we want to use and accept standard rules of Quantum Mechanics (QM) and, as a consequence, we will modify gravity part, keeping the quantum mechanical part untouched.
+Following these rules, we want to cast the quantum theory of the gravitational field in a framework of very successful (so far) QFT.
+To quantize a classical system with gauge (here diffeomorphism) symmetries, we will use standard covariant rules of quantization of gauge theories.
+We can use, for example, a path~integral approach to quantize the theory and to obtain generating functionals for Green functions.
+For~dealing with gauge symmetries, we will use a standard Faddeev--Popov trick of quantization of gauge symmetries.
+In this way, we hope to get a standard version of QFT of gravitational interactions.
+As marked above, we will use covariant treatment, which manifestly preserves Lorentz symmetries and, moreover, is~background-independent---this is why we will use a formalism of background field theory.
+Additionally, we want to exploit the power of perturbative framework of QFTs.
 At the end, what we want to get is a consistent QFT framework for gravitational interactions.